cjohansen/dumdom/Readme.md

 element.
 Component can be either hiccup-style data, like `[:div {} "Hello"]` or the result of calling component functions, e.g. `(dumdom.dom/div {} "Hello")`.

+<a id="render-once"></a>
+#### `(dumdom.core/render-once component element)`

+Like `dumdom.core/render`, but entirely stateless. `render` needs to use memory in order for subsequent calls to render as little as possible as fast as possible.
+If you don't intend to update the rendered DOM structure, `render-once` is more efficient as it does not use any memory.
+Subsequent calls to this function with the same arguments will always destructively re-render the entire tree represented by the component.

 <a id="component"></a>
 #### `(dumdom.core/component render-fn [opt])`